mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 ### 5. Using `Button` and `Link` for actions

-The `Button` comes with `contained` and `primary` set as its default variant and color.
+The `Button` comes with `solid` and `primary` set as its default variant and color.
 You can play around with changing their values to see how each variant differs from one another.
-Try `text`, `outlined`,  or `light`.
+Try `plain`, `outlined`, or `soft`.

 We'll also use a `Link` component inside the `endDecorator` prop of the `Typography` component.